osg-htc/operations/docs/services/install-gwms-factory.md

         :::console
         root@host # yum install glideinwms-switchboard --enablerepo=osg-upcoming

-See [this HTCondor document](htcondor.org) for more information on the different options.

 ### Installing HTCondor-BOSCO

 If you plan to send jobs using [direct batch submission](http://glideinwms.fnal.gov/doc.prd/recipes/batch.html) (aka BOSCO), then you need also the **condor-bosco** package.
 You'll have to install the package and remove one of its files `/etc/condor/config.d/60-campus_factory.config` because it interferes with the Factory configuration.